Skip to main content

 All of the orders with the statuses presented in the table can be designed in Omnisend.
 Once you enable them, you should also disable corresponding notifications in your Shopify admin.

 By subscribing to the Sign-up form, your customer opts-in to receive your marketing.
-When creating an account in your store, the customer is not getting Allowed marketing status that is required to start sending promotional messages.
+However, when creating an account in your store, the customer is not getting Subscribed status that is required to start sending promotional messages.
 Omnisend is not able to send notifications related to the customers' accounts, nevertheless, you can replace its design.

 As you may see from the screenshot, the most critical parameter in this message is the URL for the password reset.